Leadership Overview

 Rose Lopez - President & Chief Executive Officer

 Rose Lopez, the President & Chief Executive Officer at Intermountain Centers, directs the organization's overarching strategy and operational execution.
-Overseeing all major business units, Lopez ensures the delivery of integrated health care services, including mental health, autism/ABA, substance use treatment, and supportive housing across Arizona.
-This leadership role involves fostering partnerships with community stakeholders and driving the mission to serve at-risk individuals and families.
-By championing evidence-based practices, Rose Lopez guides the organization in supporting vulnerable populations and enhancing their quality of life.
-The President & Chief Executive Officer also focuses on expanding the organization's reach and impact within the Arizona community, ensuring sustainable growth and continued service provision.
+Overseeing all business units, Rose Lopez ensures the delivery of integrated health care services, including mental health, autism/ABA, substance use treatment, and supportive housing across Arizona.
+This leadership role involves guiding the organization's mission to serve at-risk individuals and families, fostering the development of essential life skills and enhancing overall quality of life.
+By championing evidence-based practices, the President & Chief Executive Officer drives the organization's impact on the community's most vulnerable populations.
+Strategic initiatives under Rose Lopez's guidance focus on expanding program reach and ensuring financial sustainability through community involvement and career opportunities.

 Lindsey Retterath - Chief Medical Officer

 Lindsey Retterath, the Chief Medical Officer at Intermountain Centers, directs clinical strategy and ensures the highest standards of patient care.
-Overseeing all medical and clinical operations, Retterath champions the integration of evidence-based practices across mental health, autism/ABA, substance use treatment, and supportive housing services.
-This leadership role involves guiding clinical teams, ensuring regulatory compliance, and driving innovation in treatment modalities to improve outcomes for at-risk individuals and families throughout Arizona.
-By maintaining clinical excellence, Lindsey Retterath directly supports the organization's commitment to enhancing the quality of life for the community's most vulnerable populations.
-The Chief Medical Officer also collaborates with other executive leaders to align clinical services with the overall strategic goals of Intermountain Centers.
+Overseeing all medical and clinical operations, the Chief Medical Officer champions the integration of evidence-based practices across mental health, autism/ABA, substance use treatment, and supportive housing services.
+This leadership position is fundamental to the organization's commitment to serving at-risk individuals and families throughout Arizona.
+Lindsey Retterath's medical expertise guides the development and implementation of programs designed to build life skills and improve the quality of life for the community's most vulnerable populations.
+By ensuring clinical excellence, the Chief Medical Officer plays a pivotal role in the effectiveness and reputation of Intermountain Centers.
+Retterath's focus remains on advancing patient outcomes and supporting the dedicated clinical teams.

 Explore Leadership Teams in Non-Profit & Charitable Organizations